theisaacwong/talkowski/gCNV/Readme.md

 This is a repository of small scripts intended to automate the batching, clustering, and basic QC of gCNV.
 Requires java 14.
 Please use the R markdown (.Rmd) file for the full pipeline.
+Source code for the jar file is in the gCNV directory.
 <pre>
         Version: 2.25